The New Revelation of the Peace Messiah on

 III.
 The Causes of Conflicts between Russia and Ukraine

-Although Ukrainians and Russians have had the same ancestors and the same culture for over a thousand years, there were still some historical conflicts that had a lasting impact on the relationship between Russia and Ukraine.
-The most significant one started with the Soviet-Ukrainian War in 1917-1921 and the Holodomor in 1932-1933.
+Although Ukrainians and Russians share the same ancestors and a common culture spanning over a thousand years, there were some historical events that have created lasting tensions between the two nations.
+The most significant of these were the Soviet-Ukrainian War (1917–1921) and the Holodomor (1932–1933).

-After the Bolshevik Revolution in 1917, Ukrainians declared autonomy from Soviet Russia as the Ukrainian People’s Republic in 1917.
-The Bolshevik government of Soviet Russia led by Lenin considered it as a Counter-Revolution government and did not accept its autonomy.
+After the Bolshevik Revolution in 1917, Ukrainians declared autonomy as the Ukrainian People’s Republic.
+The Bolshevik government in Soviet Russia, led by Lenin, viewed this as a counter-revolutionary move and refused to accept Ukrainian autonomy.

-In January 1918, Ukrainians declared independence from Soviet Russia.
-The war broke out and eventually the Soviet Red Army, along with Kievan Bolshevik, defeated the army of Ukrainian People’s Republic, and Ukraine was annexed back into the Soviet Union in 1922.
-But Stalin remained skeptical of the ethnic Ukrainians' loyalty to the Soviet Union, which led to the Holodomor in 1932-1933.
+In January 1918, Ukraine declared full independence.
+War broke out, and the Soviet Red Army, supported by local Bolshevik forces in Kyiv, eventually defeated the army of the Ukrainian People’s Republic.
+Ukraine was forcibly incorporated into the Soviet Union in 1922.
+However, Stalin remained deeply suspicious of ethnic Ukrainians’ loyalty to the Soviet regime.
+This distrust later contributed to the Holodomor of 1932–1933.

-The Holodomor was a man-made Terror-Famine, in addition to the natural famine, caused by Joseph Stalin, as Stalin thought those ethnic Ukrainians in the Western Ukraine were not loyal to his regime.
+The Holodomor was a man-made terror-famine deliberately exacerbated by Stalin, who believed that ethnic Ukrainians — especially those in western Ukraine — were disloyal to his regime.

-Joseph Stalin is one of the most murderous leaders in the world history.
-During his reign of Soviet Union, about 20 million people were killed or persecuted to death under his order, including those 3-5 million Ukrainians starved to death during the Holodomor.
+Joseph Stalin is one of the most murderous leaders in world history.
+During his rule, approximately 20 million people were killed or died as a result of persecution under his orders, including the 3 to 5 million Ukrainians who perished in the Holodomor.

-During World War II, while the majority of Ukrainians joined the Soviet armies to fight with Nazi Germany, some Ukrainians joined the German armies to fight the Soviet armies in revenge of Stalin’s starvation of Ukrainians.
-Some Ukrainian Nationalists, led by Stepan Bandera, collaborated with Nazi Germany in hope to gain independence from the Soviet Union.
-That’s the root of Neo-Nazism in Ukraine today.
+During World War II, while the majority of Ukrainians fought alongside the Soviet Red Army against Nazi Germany, some Ukrainians joined German forces to seek revenge for Stalin’s policies.
+Certain Ukrainian nationalist groups, notably those led by Stepan Bandera, collaborated with Nazi Germany in hopes of gaining independence from the Soviet Union.
+This history remains the root of extremist Ukrainian nationalism and Neo-Nazism in Ukraine today.

 3. The Euromaidan Revolution of Dignity in 2014

-After the Independence of Ukraine, most government officials became corrupted like those Russian Oligarchs, and plunged Ukraine into economic stagnancy.
-In November 2013, Ukrainians started the Euromaidan Protests against its government, after the President Viktor Yanukovych backed out of a deal with the European Union in favor of a closer tie with Russia.
+After gaining independence, many Ukrainian government officials became corrupt, much like the Russian oligarchs, and plunged the country into economic stagnation.
+In November 2013, Ukrainians launched the Euromaidan protests against the government after President Viktor Yanukovych abruptly backed out of an association agreement with the European Union in favor of closer ties with Russia.

-In February 2014, Ukrainians started the Revolution of Dignity, also called Maidan or Euromaidan Revolution, to oust the Pro-Russia President Yanukovych.
-Yanukovych ordered the police force to crush down the protest, which resulted in about eighty deaths in February 2014.
-Following the violence, the parliament turned against Yanukovych and voted to remove him from power on February 22, 2014.
-Yanukovych then fled Kyiv to Russia for protection.
+In February 2014, Ukrainians escalated the protests into the Revolution of Dignity (also known as the Maidan or Euromaidan Revolution) with the goal of ousting pro-Russian President Viktor Yanukovych.
+Yanukovych ordered security forces to violently suppress the demonstrations, resulting in approximately 80 deaths in February 2014.
+Following the bloodshed, the Ukrainian parliament turned against him and voted to remove him from office on February 22, 2014.
+Yanukovych subsequently fled to Russia.

 4. The Annexation of Crimea

-After Ukrainians ousted the Pro-Russia President, the ethnic Russians in Eastern and Southern Ukraine started rallies against the new government.
-Amid the rising anti-Russia sentiment in Ukraine, Putin decided to take back Crimea where his Black Sea Fleet was stationed.
+After the pro-Western Ukrainians ousted the pro-Russian president, ethnic Russians in eastern and southern Ukraine began holding rallies against the new government in Kyiv.
+Amid rising anti-Russian sentiment, Russian President Putin decided to seize Crimea, where Russia’s Black Sea Fleet was stationed.

-According to the reports from Amnesty International and Human Rights Watch, as well as the Office of the United Nations High Commissioner for Human Rights (OHCHR), some of these neo-Nazi extremists even carried out brutal tortures and killing of ethnic Russian civilians during the conflicts with the separatists in Eastern Ukraine.
-That’s one of the excuses that Putin used for “denazification” of Ukraine in his “Special Military Operation” against Ukraine.
+According to reports from Amnesty International, Human Rights Watch, and the Office of the United Nations High Commissioner for Human Rights (OHCHR), some of these neo-Nazi extremists carried out brutal torture and killings of ethnic Russian civilians in Eastern Ukraine during the conflict with separatists.
+These atrocities inflamed anti-Ukrainian sentiment and fueled calls for retaliation inside Russia.
+This became one of the pretexts Putin used to justify the “denazification” of Ukraine in his “Special Military Operation.”

 7. The New Language Law

-In 2019, Ukraine passed the new language law that requires all government officials, print media, schools, and service sectors to speak or use Ukrainian language, and sets the restrictions on Russian language in public usage.
-The law also imposes fines on business entities for non-compliance with the law in the field of customer service.
+In 2019, Ukraine enacted a new language law that requires government officials, print media, schools, and service sectors to use the Ukrainian language and imposes restrictions on the use of Russian in public spheres.
+The law also imposes fines on businesses for non-compliance in customer service.

-That caused some great resentment among 40% Russian-speaking people in Eastern Ukraine.
-Russia also condemned the law in the United Nations General Assembly and the Security Council.
-It became another reason for Putin’s invasion of Ukraine in 2022.
+The law caused deep resentment among the large Russian-speaking population in eastern and southern Ukraine (estimated at around 40% of the country’s total population at the time).
+Russia strongly condemned the law in both the United Nations General Assembly and the Security Council.
+It became another grievance contributing to Putin’s decision to invade Ukraine in 2022.

 8. Ukraine’s Desire to Join NATO